NREL/tyche/docs/cheat-sheet.rst

 Functions Dataset
 ~~~~~~~~~~~~~~~~~

-The *functions* dataset is used internally by Tyche to locate the technology model file and identify the four required methods listed in Table 4.
-Table 8 provides a data dictionary for the *functions* dataset.
+The *functions* dataset is used internally by Tyche to locate the technology model file and identify the four required methods listed in :numref:`tbl-techmethods`. :numref:`tbl-functionsdict` provides a data dictionary for the *functions* dataset.

-**Table 8:**
+.. _tbl-functionsdict:
+.. table:: Data dictionary for the *functions* dataset.

   ============== ============ ================= ==========================================================================================================
   Column Name    Data Type    Allowed Values    Description